julius-boettger/dotfiles/README.md

 If you notice that the mouse cursor looks different when hovering over some apps, try setting it with `nwg-look` (Wayland) or `lxappearance` (Xorg).

+You also probably need to set `"window.titleBarStyle": "custom"` in [VSCodium](https://github.com/VSCodium/vscodium)s settings to prevent it from crashing on Wayland (see [this issue](https://github.com/microsoft/vscode/issues/184124)).

 ### And then you should be all set up!

 Feel free to reach out if there's something missing, misleading or incorrect in this installation guide.